United-Codes/cloudofficeprint-python/examples/order_confirmation_example/order_confirmation_example.md

 import apexofficeprint as aop
 ```

-Then we load the template explained in the [template section](#template) and set up the AOP server.
+Then we load the template explained in the [template section](#template) and set up the AOP server:
 ```python
 TEMPLATE_PATH = "./examples/order_confirmation_example/data/template.docx"
 SERVER_URL = "https://api.apexofficeprint.com/"